 This is where tomorrow’s innovators and engineers practice imaginative thinking, acquire STEM knowledge and learn various life skills.
 Participants will grow their critical thinking skills through hands-on STEM (science, technology, engineering and maths ) applications, in this robotics program.

 Yearly Challenges are based on real world scientific topics like energy, transportation, recycling, water, etc. Teams are actually tackling the same issues as today’s scientists and engineers!

 Children will develop technical skills as a result of participating in FIRST LEGO League Challenge and they also develop important life and employment skills, like teamwork, that will benefit them no matter which career path they choose.
-Brandeis University studies have shown that children who participate in FIRST LEGO League Challenge, learn critical thinking, time management, collaboration and how to communicate effectively, all while becoming more self-confident.
+Studies have shown that children who participate in FIRST LEGO League Challenge, learn critical thinking, time management, collaboration and how to communicate effectively, all while becoming more self-confident.

 In addition to sparking their interest in becoming the next generation of scientists and engineers, many children become interested in career paths related to one of the Challenge themes.

 All of this can help today’s students to build a better future!

 The FIRST LEGO League Challenge program consists of 4 parts:

 FIRST LEGO League Challenge is for learners age 9-16 years.
 There can be up to 10 members in a team and they will be guided by 2 or more coaches and the FIRST CORE VALUES.

 Working as a team, students will learn to apply STEM concepts, to design, build and program a robot using LEGO Mindstorms EV3 or LEGO Education SPIKE PRIME and then on a table-top playing field, compete in an exiting, mission-based Robot Game.
 For the Innovation Project teams will also have to do research to solve a real-world problem (theme related) and then have to develop an innovative solution to their identified problem.